CWS-Prairie-MigBirds/GBMP_localization/ReadMe.md

 \[SNAS] Prairie Pastures Conservation Area, Nashlyn, Saskatchewan, Canada.

 Mixed grass ecozone.
 Primarily dominated by native grasses (*Stipa* sp., *Wheatgrass* sp., *Bouteloua gracilis*) and shrubs (*Artemisia cana, Rosa arkansana, Symphoricarpos occidentalis*) with some invasion by non-native species (*Agropyron cristatum, Taraxacum* sp.).
-The bird community is dominated by native grassland specialists such as the Chestnut-collared Longspur\*,\* and generalists such as Vesper Sparrow (*Pooecetes gramineus*), Western Meadowlark (*Sturnella neglecta*), and Horned Lark.
+The bird community is dominated by native grassland specialists such as the Chestnut-collared Longspur, and generalists such as Vesper Sparrow (*Pooecetes gramineus*), Western Meadowlark (*Sturnella neglecta*), and Horned Lark.
 Grazed by cattle intermittently through the spring and summer.